Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Most people think of violence as a physical assault.
-However, workplace violence is a much broader problem.
-It is any act in which a person is abused, threatened, intimidated or assaulted in his or her employment.
-Workplace violence includes:
+However, workplace violence and harassment are a much broader problem.
+It can be defined as any act in which a person is abused, threatened, intimidated or assaulted in his or her employment.

-- harassment - any behaviour that demeans, embarrasses, humiliates, annoys, alarms or verbally abuses a person and that is known or would be expected to be unwelcome.
-This includes words, gestures, intimidation, bullying, or other inappropriate activities.
+Some jurisdictions include harassment as a form of violence, while others define harassment separately.
+Harassment can be thought of as any behaviour that demeans, embarrasses, humiliates, annoys, alarms or verbally abuses a person and that is known or would be expected to be unwelcome.
+These behaviours include words, gestures, intimidation, bullying, or other inappropriate activities.

-Rumours, swearing, verbal abuse, pranks, arguments, property damage, vandalism, sabotage, pushing, theft, physical assaults, psychological trauma, anger-related incidents, rape, arson and murder are all examples of workplace violence.
+Generally speaking, any action or behaviour – from rumours, swearing, verbal abuse, pranks, arguments, property damage, vandalism, sabotage, pushing, theft, physical assaults, psychological trauma, anger-related incidents, rape, arson to murder – are all examples of workplace violence or harassment.

-Workplace violence is not limited to incidents that occur within a traditional workplace.
-Work-related violence can occur at off-site business-related functions (conferences, trade shows), at social events related to work, in clients' homes or away from work but resulting from work (a threatening telephone call to your home from a client).
+Also note that workplace violence or harassment is not limited to incidents that occur within a traditional workplace.
+Work-related incidents can occur at off-site business-related functions (conferences, trade shows), at social events related to work, in clients' homes, or away from work but resulting from work (a threatening telephone call to your home from a client).

 Certain work factors, processes, and interactions can put people at increased risk from workplace violence.
 Examples include: